- This event has passed.

 22 Feb - 23 Feb|

-The Embassy of Spain Office for Cultural and Scientific Affairs, in collaboration with the Society of Spanish Researchers in the United Kingdom (SRUK/CERU), is organising an event on Plant Biotechnology on the 22nd and 23rd of February 2022 to bring together researchers and companies working on this topic.
+The Embassy of Spain Office for Cultural and Scientific Affairs, in collaboration with the Society of Spanish Researchers in the United Kingdom (SRUK/CERU), is organising a Forum on Plant Biotechnology on the 22nd and 23rd of February 2022 to bring together researchers and companies working on this topic.

 The main objectives of this event are: